-Four lessons from the Samsung Note 7 recall
+Four lessons from the Samsung Note 7 recall28th November 2016

 Samung’s Note 7 was hailed as being the firm’s “iPhone killer”, but ended up having a more dangerous effect on its own users.
 Whether the debacle could spell the electronics firm’s own terminal decline is unclear, but there are several lessons every company could learn from Samsung’s woes.